Core Concepts

 }validationErrors$ in the ViewModel

-BaseViewModel automatically pipes error$ into validationErrors$.
-When a ZodError lands in error$, validationErrors$ emits it.
+BaseViewModel derives validationErrors$ from error$ with computed().
+When a ZodError lands in error$, validationErrors$ resolves to it.
 This lets Views display field-specific error messages without knowing anything about Zod:

 if (validationErrors) {